Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 ### Running the generator

-You can run this generator for the entire database or for a subset of tables after configuring the database generator parameters.
+You can run this generator for the entire database or a subset of tables after configuring the database generator parameters.

 :::caution
 The model must contain no objects defined when the generator runs to prevent overwriting any custom changes if you rerun it.